unsaved/gradle-javaPropFile-plugin/README.txt

     file collection.
     THIS BEHAVIOR IS FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY TRUNK , BUT IS NOT IN A PUBLIC RELEASE YET.

+Expand methods
+    File "doc/build.gradle" has an example of expanding property references in application files using a COntentAsStringFilter and an .expand() call.